Invertisment/cern-cicd-testing/README.md

 There are a couple of CI tools available in CERN: GitLab and Jenkins.
 Gitlab is mostly suited for small scale development and Jenkins is preferred for larger scale applications.
 As we can see in the information in [Jenkins docs](https://jenkinsdocs.web.cern.ch/) -- it should be used when Gitlab is not sufficient to fullfil the project's needs.
-If we would switch to Jenkins for cmsDbBrowser that would mean to remove puppet code of deployment.
-And this may not be intended by my project definition.

-TODO: Further investigation is needed for proposals between two systems.

 Gitlab CI
 * Pros:
-  * Integrated with GitLab -- Less time to set up and maintain
+  * Integrated with GitLab -- set up is very easy
 * Cons:
-  * Only one build for project
+  * Only one build per project
-  * Can't use github for project source hosting
+  * Can't use non-Gitlab for project source hosting

 Jenkins
 * Pros:
+  * More popular, more tutorials and information
   * Multiple builds for project
   * Can be integrated with GitLab
   * Highly configurable steps and workflows
   * Suitable when user wants something specific
 * Cons:
-  * Requires more knowledge to maintain
+  * Requires knowledge and time to maintain

 ----------------------------
 Testing database